 The aroma of fresh-cut grass is a fan favorite, but the smell and noise of gas-powered lawn mowers aren’t always a hit.
 The best cordless lawn mowers solve that issue and more.
 Before purchasing one of these electric mowers, there are quite a few things to know and consider, and the following sections will point them out.

 Lawn mowers aren’t as simple as they used to be.
-Modern mowers, particularly the cordless ones, come in a few varieties.
-Choosing the right type depends on the lawn and how involved the user wants to be in the mowing process.
+Modern battery-powered lawn mowers come in a few varieties, and choosing the right type depends on the lawn and how involved the user wants to be in the mowing process.

 - Push mowers operate like a traditional lawn mower, except that they feature electric motors, unlike mowers with gasoline-powered engines.
-Once they are started, the motor runs the blade and the user must push the mower across a lawn.
+Once push mowers are started, the motor runs the blade and the user must push the mower across a lawn.
 They’re usually relatively lightweight and easy to maneuver.

-- Self-propelled mowers look just like push mowers, and they require the user to operate them, but they do most of the pushing themselves.
+- Self-propelled mowers look just like push mowers and require the user to operate them, but they do most of the pushing themselves.
 There are usually two motors in this case: one for the blade and one for the drive wheels (whether they are the front or the back set).
-Self-propelled mowers can be a bit of a handful mowing underneath bushes or making tight turns, but they’re much less effort to operate throughout the rest of the lawn.
+Self-propelled mowers can be a bit of a handful when mowing under bushes or making tight turns, but they’re much less effort to operate over the rest of the lawn.

 - Robotic mowers have only become popular in recent years, as the technology they use is still relatively fresh.
-They operate like robotic vacuums, mowing the user’s lawn without any input.
+They operate like robotic vacuums, mowing the user’s lawn without any input or guidance from the user.
 Other than checking the property for obstructions or debris, the user can let a robotic mower go about its job on its own.

-Each cordless lawn mower has its own battery system it uses, with different voltages and amperages.
+Each cordless lawn mower has its own battery ecosystem with different voltages and amperages.
 Because this is relative, there isn’t an exact guideline to look for when choosing a model with the best runtime.

 In general, most of the top models feature runtimes between 45 and 60 minutes.
 Some accomplish that with higher voltage models with low amp-hour (Ah) ratings, while others achieve it with lower voltage models with high amp-hour ratings.